-The FlexPass 3, 4 or 5 Subscription package is for three, four, or five concerts.
+The FlexPass 3 or 4 Subscription package is for three or four concerts.
 In other words, you get maximum flexibility that works for your schedule!
 All you have to do is choose your preferred concert dates.
 If you have any special seating requests please be sure to put them in the comments on your order.
 We’ll do our best to fulfill your requests when we are able to assign seats.

 Beethoven’s Emperor Concerto